A Preview of Tom Sawyer Software’s Geographic Drawing Views

 Figure 2.
 Simple map view with connectors that are used for incoming edge grouping.

-Visualize Spatial Data with Partial Geographic Information
+Spatial Data Visualization with Partial Geographic Information

 Datasets typically contain a mixture of geographically-positioned objects and logical objects without meaningful geographic locations.
 With our new geographic drawing view, you can put all objects in the same drawing and configure which objects should be positioned by their geographical locations and which ones are arranged by our automatic graph layout engine.